 Anthropology is a discipline that uniquely bridges the social and natural sciences.
-Anthropologists study the diversity of humankind as manifest through time and across the globe.
+Students seeking a BA, BS, or minor in anthropology will study the diversity of humankind as manifest through time and across the globe.
 The scope of anthropology is vast, and is divided traditionally into four major subfields, each of which contribute distinct perspectives on the issues of what makes us human:

 - Cultural anthropology investigates contemporary human cultures and the diversity of human social institutions.

-- Linguistic anthropology focuses on language and its interrelationship with culture.
+- Linguistic anthropology focuses on human language and communication, and their interrelationship with culture.

-Together, these branches of study teach us about modern human biological and cultural diversity, as well as our evolutionary origins, thereby enhancing our understanding of the past, present and future of the human species.
+Together, these branches of study will inform students about modern human biological and cultural diversity, as well as our evolutionary origins, thereby enhancing students' understanding of the past, present and future of the human species.

 The Anthropology Department offers a Bachelor or Arts in Anthropology, a Bachelor of Science in Anthropology, an anthropology minor, as well as a combined major in sociology/anthropology leading to a Bachelor of Arts in Sociology/Anthropology.